Binary Runtime Environment for Wireless: Differences between Java ME and BREW

 Currently, most developers choose to support both Java ME and BREW, or only Java ME.
-Java ME may offer a lower cost to market because most carriers allow non-certified Java ME applications to run on their phones.
-Java ME phones have a larger market share than BREW enabled handsets.
+Java ME may offer a lower cost to the market because most carriers allow non-certified Java ME applications to run on their phones.
+Java ME phones have a larger market share than BREW-enabled handsets.
 Java ME is widely used in Europe, while BREW is primarily used in the U.S. and Japan.
-Even in the U.S. One of the initial advantages of BREW was that Verizon made it easy to purchase applications from the phone, while most Java ME carriers did not.
+One of the initial advantages of BREW was that Verizon made it easy to purchase applications from the phone, while most Java ME carriers did not.
 However, most carriers of Java ME phones now offer easy-to-access purchasing portals.

 Owing to its different APIs, Java ME relies on Java's virtual machine (interpreter-based code), which is technically slower than BREW, which uses native C/C++ plus and direct hardware access (especially for games).
-Java ME has limited subset of APIs (both for applications and games).
+Java ME has a limited subset of APIs (both for applications and games).
 However, 3rd-party APIs and implementations (such as MascotCapsule by HI CORPORATION.
 (3D rendering API) and DoJa/Star by NTT Docomo) are available, but not popular and successful outside Japan (particularly device adoption).
 BREW (on the other hand), relies on its own APIs and direct hardware access.

-Performance for Java ME applications and games are slow than BREW.
-For 3D games, Java ME uses JSR 184 (M3G), which 3D games that are developed on Java ME are slower (which results in 10 frames per second on some/most handsets) and have limited graphics, while BREW uses either software rendering (if the BREW handset does not have a 3D acceleration chip) or OpenGL ES (which it can take advantage of its performance).
+Performance for Java ME applications and games is slower than BREW.
+For 3D games, Java ME uses JSR 184 (M3G), which 3D games that are developed on Java ME are slower (which results in 10 frames per second on most handsets) and have limited graphics, while BREW uses either software rendering (if the BREW handset does not have a 3D acceleration chip) or OpenGL ES (which it can take advantage of its performance).

-Unlike the Java ME, when the BREW application crashes, the phone will cause reboot due to BREW can't handle and recover while the application crashes, it creates "$SYS.EXCEPT_(4-Digit Number)" into the "except" folder on the root of directory, then the phone will automatically reboot by itself, when the Java ME application crashes under BREW, Java ME will handle correctly and recover them from phone rebooting by itself.
+Unlike the Java ME, when the BREW application crashes, the phone will cause a reboot due to BREW can't handle and recover while the application crashes, it creates "$SYS.EXCEPT_(4-Digit Number)" into the "except" folder on the root of directory, then the phone will automatically reboot by itself, when the Java ME application crashes under BREW, Java ME will handle correctly and recover them from phone rebooting by itself.

-Some/few handset manufacturers do not allow to integrate Java ME's virtual machine on a few of their phones.
+Somehandset manufacturers do not allow the integration of Java ME's virtual machine on a few of their phones.

 There are now commercial technologies to fully automate porting from Java ME to BREW.
-This reduces the entry barrier to produce BREW applications by eliminating the need to develop two versions of the same application in both Java and C/C++.
+This reduces the entry barrier to producing BREW applications by eliminating the need to develop two versions of the same application in both Java and C/C++.